Updated: April 27, 2026

 The Three-Stage Framework: Capture, Allocate, Track

-Stage 1 — Capture: One Income Entry Point.
-All income hits a single primary account with no splitting at the source and no confusion about which account holds what.
+All income hits a single primary account.
+No splitting at the source.
+No confusion about which account holds what.
 One door in.
 This sounds simple but it resolves a significant source of ongoing confusion for anyone with multiple income streams, direct deposit options, or payment platforms that deposit to different accounts.
-The single entry point is the prerequisite for everything that follows — you cannot automate allocation if income is arriving in three different places on unpredictable schedules.
+The single entry point is the prerequisite for everything that follows — automated allocation cannot work if income is arriving in three different places on unpredictable schedules.

-Stage 2 — Allocate: Automatic Transfers Do the Work.
 On payday, scheduled transfers move money from the primary account to designated accounts: a bills account, a savings account, a spending account, an investment account.
-Your money is sorted before you ever log in to check a balance.
-The allocation decision is made once — during setup — and then executed automatically every pay cycle without your involvement.
-This is the stage where the system starts running itself.
-Bills don't require you to remember their due dates.
-Savings don't require you to find remaining money at month end.
-Every dollar has a destination before it can be spent on something else.
+Money is sorted before there is ever a reason to log in and check a balance.
+The allocation decision is made once — during setup — and then executed automatically every pay cycle without active involvement.

-Stage 3 — Track: One View of Everything.
 Rather than logging into multiple banking apps and manually reconciling balances, a single aggregated view shows where everything stands in real time.
 This stage converts the monitoring function from an active task into a passive one — instead of hunting for information across four platforms, the information is assembled and visible in one place.
-Once the Capture and Allocate stages are running correctly, the Track stage mostly confirms that the system is working as designed rather than requiring active intervention.
+Once the Capture and Allocate stages are running correctly, the Track stage mostly confirms the system is working as designed rather than requiring active intervention.
+The track spending without manual entry guide covers the account connection and category configuration that makes this single-view possible.

 What the Setup Process Actually Looks Like

 Most people can get the Capture and Allocate stages operational in a single afternoon.
 The hardest part is not the technical setup — it is making the allocation decisions: what percentage of income goes to bills, what goes to savings, what goes to discretionary spending, and what goes to investment or debt goals.
-Those decisions require knowing your actual monthly survival expense number, which requires a prior tracking period of at least 30 days across all accounts and payment methods.
+Those decisions require knowing the actual monthly fixed expense number, which requires a prior tracking period of at least 30 days across all accounts and payment methods.

 For people with irregular or variable income, the framework adapts rather than breaks.
 The Capture stage works the same way — all income to one account.
 The Allocate stage shifts from date-triggered transfers to balance-triggered ones: transfers execute once the primary account reaches a minimum threshold, or are initiated manually at the start of each month after income is confirmed.
 The system is less fully automatic in this case, but the allocation logic and account structure remain intact — which means the mental load is still significantly lower than a fully manual approach even when timing is variable.
+The budget for irregular income guide covers the income floor and smoothing account structure that handles this adaptation in detail.

 What Life Actually Looks Like When the System Runs